gkhnelbstn/end-to-end-video-game-ml/README.md

 ```

 This script will prompt you to enter an email and password for the new admin user.
 Once created, you can use these credentials to log in to the admin panel.

+Admin templates are loaded from `/app/src/backend/templates` inside the container.

+If you see a 500 error on list pages after upgrading SQLAdmin, avoid using legacy `column_filters` with raw model columns; use the new filter API or remove filters.

 ## Project Structure